Chrismettal/PiPLC/README.md

 > [!IMPORTANT]
 > To enable KNX, make sure to disable bluetooth and the serial console on your Pi
+> This is required to enable full `UART0` at GPIO14/15
 >
 > In `/boot/config.txt` add:
 > `dtoverlay=pi3-disable-bt`